-To use the latex spray, first loosen the set screws of the electrode housing to permit air to escape.
-Then inject latex spheres into the chamber by using the spray bulb pump.
-To feed the latex spheres in, cover the air hole of the spray bulb pump with a finger and squeeze the bulb.
+Inject latex spheres into the chamber by using the spray bulb pump.
+Shake your bottle of latex before using, and write down the droplet size marked on the bottle.
+To feed the latex spheres in, dip the yellow tube into the latex, and cover the air hole of the spray bulb pump with a finger and squeeze the bulb (relatively hard).
 Note that the spheres will not be injected unless the air hole is covered.
+Take your thumb back off the hole to allow air back in.
+Don't loosen any screws!
 Spraying is usually difficult the first few times.
 We recommend that you begin your measurements after making several test sprays.
 After using the apparatus, clean the spray tubing with water.
-If the spray is not cleaned after each use, the residue of latex in the spray tubing will harden, preventing smooth operation of the spray.
+If the spray is not cleaned after each lab section, the residue of latex in the spray tubing will harden, preventing smooth operation of the spray.